tudorioan903/german-power-consumption-analysis/README.md

 - ☢️ Nuclear generation dropped from ~3500 MW (18%) to near zero (0%) after April 2023, confirming the complete phase-out

-- ⬛ Fossil fuel generation decreased by ~15.8% after the phase-out period
+- ⬛ Fossil fuel share remained stable at ~43–44%, declining only marginally after the phase-out

 - 🟩 Renewable generation increased by ~6.7%, contributing to the energy mix transition

-- ⚖️ The energy mix shifted toward a higher share of renewables, while overall reliance on fossil fuels declined
+- ⚖️ The energy mix shifted toward a higher share of renewables, filling the gap left by nuclear energy

 ➡️ The data suggests that the nuclear phase-out was not compensated by increased fossil fuel usage, but rather by a combination of renewable growth and reduced overall generation.